bostonecb/Projects/README.md

 # My Project Portfolio

-## Twitter Program (Private Repository)
+## Twitter Program Projects (Private Repositories)
-- **Tech Stack:** MongoDB, MySQL, Python
+- **Tech Stack:** MongoDB, MySQL, SQL, Python
-- **Description:** Designed and developed a user interface integrated with a MongoDB database for managing tweets and user interactions.
-Implemented features for creating and viewing tweets, following users, searching for user profiles, and listing followers, leveraging efficient database queries.
+- **Description:** Designed and developed two different programs, one  a user interface integrated with a MongoDB database (NoSQL database product), the other a similar user interface integrated with a SQL database (relational database product).
+Both were designed to managing tweets and user interactions, simulating Twitter.
-- **Key Contributions:** Query optimization, data extraction.
+- **Key Contributions:** Leveraged efficient database querying in order to implement features for creating and viewing tweets, following users, searching for user profiles, and listing followers.
 - **Access:** Private repository (code samples available upon request).